codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 ## Argo Workflows Dashboard
-Displays all active Delivery Pipelines for the selected date range, providing insights into trends for these Delivery Pipelines.
-Active Delivery Pipelines are those with at least one active or completed Argo Workflow.
+Displays aggregated chart views for the selected date range, and insights into active Delivery Pipelines triggered from Workflows.
+An active Delivery Pipeline is one with at least one active or completed Argo Workflow.

->If you can't see this dashboard, go to the Pipeline Settings and enable.
+>If you can't see this dashboard, go to the [Pipeline Settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings){:target="\_blank"}, and toggle **Enable pipelines with Argo Workflows** to ON.

 Use the Argo Workflows dashboard to:

+1. Compare aggregrated data for the date range with the same data for the reference period to validate improvements and identify trends
-1. Identify performance issues in Delivery Pipelines, both in terms of number of executions and execution duration
+1. Identify performance issues in specific Delivery Pipelines, both in terms of number of executions and execution duration
-1. Drill down on a specific Delivery Pipeline
+1. Drill down on a specific Delivery Pipeline for additional analysis
-1. Validate improvements by comparing current metrics to those in the reference time period
-1. Ensure that you are meeting defined SLAs

 > Delivery Pipeline data is shown for Hybrid GitOps Runtimes.